-Due to this, I had a few observation goals like watching the totally eclipsed moonrise, light difference documentation from mid-eclipse onwards and observation of the Mars planet being in conjunction with Moon and approximately in opposition to Earth.
+Due to this, I had a few observation goals like watching the totally eclipsed moonrise, light difference documentation from mid-eclipse onwards and observation of the Mars planet being in conjunction with the Moon and approximately in opposition to Earth.

 Unfortunately, the worst option happened and on Friday 27th around 5pm started raining.
-Between the thunderstorms passing above the Cambridgeshire area, I still could see the clear section of the eastern and southeastern sky, that kept me in hope seeing at least a bit of lunar eclipse.
+Between the thunderstorms passing above the Cambridgeshire area, I still could see the clear section of the eastern and southeastern sky, which kept me in hope of seeing at least a bit of a lunar eclipse.
 I even considered going to the Great Yarmouth coast to try to catch some clear sky.
-Moonrise there occurred 5min earlier than in Cambridge, according to forecast rain was about to come around midnight.
+Moonrise there occurred 5min earlier than in Cambridge, according to the forecast rain was about to come around midnight.
 Finally, I rejected this idea.

-After the last thunderstorm, I packed my gear and set on the observation point – the Little Trees Hill, from where the southeastern horizon is clearly visible.
+After the last thunderstorm, I packed my gear and set on the observation point – Little Trees Hill, from where the southeastern horizon is clearly visible.
 Being en route I was wondering why I am going there when there is no clear sky on the eastern side.
 Moreover, huge thunderstorms occurred there.
 I thought that maybe between these thundery clouds something even for a while will be visible.

-After all, I carried out the remote observation of this total lunar eclipse, that was a perfect alternative in this situation.
+After all, I carried out the remote observation of this total lunar eclipse, which was a perfect alternative in this situation.
 I could see the eclipsed Moon from a few live streams, however, I found also another way to observe this phenomenon.

 There were also different factors, that played a leading role in this observation.
 I have put all of them below:

-- Various night-time moment: For almost all web cameras (except Dubai one) the observation period spread from around 9pm to max.
+- Various night-time moments: For almost all web cameras (except Dubai one) the observation period spread from around 9pm to max.
 1.30am.
-The observation commencement and termination was mainly depended on the first presence of the Moon in the webcam.
+The observation commencement and termination mainly depended on the first presence of the Moon in the webcam.
 In other cases (Nice, Stockholm) I was trying to see eclipsed moonrise as early as possible after sunset.

 - Local weather conditions: were usually pretty good in these observation points, however not totally free of clouds.
 Clouds were prevailing mainly near the south-eastern horizon and some patchy mid-level clouds were also present.